Benjamin Moore Chantilly Lace is one of the best white paint colors out there! I share why I love it and how it compares to other popular whites!

 Oxford White (CC-30) is a white paint color you don’t hear as much about as the other whites in this post but it’s another beautiful white that’s similar to Chantilly Lace.
 Comparing Oxford White vs. Chantilly Lace, these two colors are super close in hue (i.e. how yellow or blue they are) but Chantilly Lace is the brighter white of the two.

-That wraps things up!
-I hope this post wasn’t TMI but I wanted to give you guys all the information I could so you could make the best white paint color choices and save yourself some time, agony, & money!
-If you want details on other popular white paint colors, be sure you hop over to read {this post} on my favorite 8 white paint colors that has pics of each paint color in real spaces.
+If you want details on other popular white paint colors, be sure you hop over to read my post on the best white paint for interior walls that has pics of each paint color in real spaces.
 The end of that post also has tips on how to figure out which white paint color is the best one for your space.
 Also, if you haven’t seen it already you might want to take a peek at our master bathoom reveal {here} with tons of pics of Chantilly Lace in this space.

 Thanks as always for stopping by!
 Be sure to take a look at my Shop page {here} if you haven’t already since I just added a bunch of great new finds!